 CONTEXT: In ch.
 21:11-16 David assumed an antic disposition and fled alone to the P’lishtim.
 Achish following custom with regard to the “touched,” put up with him.
 Now David commands an army that could be useful to Achish, at arm’s length (40 miles).

-1“One of these days now,” David thought to himself, “I’m going to be swept away into Sha’ul’s hand.
+1“One of these days now,” David thought to himself, “I’m going to be swept away by Sha’ul’s hand.
 I have no better option than to escape to the land of the P’lishtim.
-Sha’ul will despair seeking me any longer within the borders of Yisrael and I shall have escaped his hand.
+Then Sha’ul will despair of seeking me any longer within the borders of Yisrael and I shall have escaped his hand.”
 2So David rose, he and the six hundred men with him, and crossed over to Achish benMa’och, king of Gat.
 3David lived with Achish in Gat with his men, each with his family.
-With David were his women: Achinoam the Yizra’elit and Avigayil the Karmelit, formerly Naval’s woman.
+With David were his women: Achinoam the Yizra’elit and Avigayil the Karmelit, [formerly] Naval’s woman.
 4Sha’ul was informed that David had fled to Gat so he gave up seeking him.

 © Rabbi David L. Kline http://good-to-be-a-jew.blogspot.com/